rangle/angular-training-slides/slides/src/content/hello.md

 }
 ```

-- `import` loads a **decorator** that allows us to define Angular components
+- `Component` is a **decorator** used to define Angular components
-- **decorators** are a proposed javascript feature that allows us to alter the functionality of a class or function
+- Decorators allows us to alter a class or function
+  - In this case, add metadata for Angular to use

 ---
 <!-- .slide: id="hello-whats-in-the-component-2" -->